What Is the Fawn Response? Somatic Experiencing in Carlsbad, CA for Understanding People-Pleasing as a Trauma Pattern

 Greater access to anger, desire, and personal power

-Somatic Experiencing helps by restoring trust in the body’s natural intelligence.
+Somatic Experiencing in Carlsbad, CA, helps by restoring trust in the body’s natural intelligence.
 As the nervous system learns that it is safe to have needs, to disappoint others, and to take up space, the compulsive fawn pattern softens.

 Signs It’s Time to Address Fawning